estherjk/estherjk.github.io/_posts/2018-08-25-the-trials-and-tribulations-of-git-lfs.md

 ---
 layout: post
-title: The Trials and Tribulations of Git LFS
+title: The trials and tribulations of Git LFS
 tags: tools
 excerpt: TBD
 ---